 The prescription label must bear the student's name, current date, and name of medication, dosage, and the time to be given.
 This cannot be adjusted per parent request.
 Nurses will follow the time on the prescription bottle.
-Inhalers must be properly labeled as well, or the nurse cannot administer or allow the student to administer themselves.
+Inhalers and epinephrine auto-injectors must be properly labeled as well, or the nurse cannot administer or allow the student to administer themselves.
 Nurses cannot administer expired medications.